AdobeDocs/content-supply-chain-learn.en/help/guide/workflow-and-planning.md

 jira: KT-14154
 ---

-# Content supply chain | Workflow and planning tutorials
+# Workflow and planning tutorials

 Build streamlined and transparent workflows across the entire content lifecycle.
 Accelerate the review and approval process.
 Automate manual workflows.